costajohnt/state-machine-blog-post/BLOG_POST.md

 Just like naming traffic light states `PriorityStraight` instead of `red-light-green-arrow`, we name our states by what they **mean**, not what they **look like**:

-- `'saving-draft'` — not `isSaving && !isPublishing && !showModal`
+- `'saving-draft'` instead of `isSaving && !isPublishing && !showModal`
-- `'confirming-publish'` — not `showPublishModal && !showDiscardModal`
+- `'confirming-publish'` instead of `showPublishModal && !showDiscardModal`

 When you read `state.kind === 'confirming-discard'`, you know exactly what's happening.